robert2100-08-16/Sphere-Space-Station-Earth-ONE-and-Beyond/project/sphere-space-station-earth-one/01-project-planning/08-simulations/software-design-decisions.md

 - The data model now includes `BaseRing` elements and material/colour properties for all geometry.
 Exporters and tests ensure that rings and materials are preserved across STEP, glTF and JSON workflows.
 - A helper `prepare_scene` script automatically creates the required `station.glb` file when Blender adapters run, reducing manual export steps.
+- The STEP exporter now reads window materials from the underlying `Window` instances.